 - Phases 4 and 5 of ‘Little Wandle Letters and Sounds’ provide the basis for daily teaching of systematic synthetic phonics in Y1.

-- Reading skills are developed through a daily carousel of activities, including two guided reading sessions with an adult.
-Books for guided reading (Songbirds Phonics, ORT Phonics, Big Cat for Letters and Sounds, Oxford Owl e-library books for Letters and Sounds) are organised into colour bands, matched to Letters and Sounds phases.
-(Yellow-Phase 3/4, Blue-Phase 4/5, Green-Phase 5, Orange-Phase 5/6, Turquoise-Phase 5/6, Purple-Phase 6, Gold-Phase 6 )
+- Reading skills are developed through a daily carousel of activities, including two reading practice sessions with an adult.
+Books for guided reading (Songbirds Phonics, ORT Phonics, Big Cat Phonics and Big Cat e-library books for Little Wandle Letters and Sounds)) are organised into colour bands, matched to Letters and Sounds phases.
+(Yellow-Phase 3/4, Blue-Phase 4/5, Green-Phase 5, Orange-Phase 5/6, Turquoise-Phase 5/6, Purple-Phase 6, Gold-Phase 6)

-- Other activities that are included in the reading carouse are; independent reading, word level reading and spelling tasks, sentence level reading and grammar tasks and handwriting with a spelling focus.
+- Other activities that are included in the reading carousel are; independent reading, word level reading and spelling tasks, sentence level reading and grammar tasks and handwriting with a spelling focus.

 - The class text is also used to develop comprehension skills and ‘book talk.’

 In KS2 high quality, challenging texts are used to teach and develop reading fluency, vocabulary and comprehension.
 All children in each class have access to the same text.
 We believe that children should experience whole novels and spend three days each week working on the class book.
 We want our children to experience the feel of a book and we are investing in half class sets of core texts.
 The whole book is not necessarily used in guided reading but is always finished in class reading time.
 We also recognise that children need to be able to tackle unfamiliar texts so we use extracts for comprehension activities at the end of the week.